Skip to article frontmatterSkip to article content

 (ΔE)2=E2E2\langle (\Delta E)^2 \rangle = \langle E^2 \rangle - \langle E \rangle^2

-• Taking first derivative:
+• Taking first dderivative:

 lnZβ=1ZiEieβEi=E\frac{\partial \ln Z}{\partial \beta} = -\frac{1}{Z} \sum_i E_i e^{-\beta E_i} = -\langle E \rangle

-• Taking the second derivative:
+• Taking the second dderivative:

 2lnZβ2=1ZiEi2eβEi(1ZiEieβEi)2\frac{\partial^2 \ln Z}{\partial \beta^2} = \frac{1}{Z} \sum_i E_i^2 e^{-\beta E_i} - \left(\frac{1}{Z} \sum_i E_i e^{-\beta E_i} \right)^2